stiliyanv/paysafe-api-client/README.md

 http://localhost:8090/accounts/{account_id}/enrollmentchecks
 ```

-> Makes `POST` request to `/threedsecure/v1/accounts/{account_id}/enrollmentchecks` using a hardcoded `EnrollmentCheck`.
+> Makes `POST` request to `/threedsecure/v1/accounts/{account_id}/enrollmentchecks` using a hardcoded `EnrollmentCheck` object.
 After that checks if  the cardholder is enrolled in 3D Secure and returns one of the three options: `Cardholder authentication available`, `Cardholder not enrolled in authentication` or `Cardholder authentication unavailable`.